CoffeeStraw/PyonFX/README.md

 # Documentation

-A fully documentation of the project containing a quick-start guide and an explanation of all the functions and variables (with examples) can be found on [Read The Docs](http://pyonfx.rtfd.io/).
+You can find the full documentation of PyonFX, as well as a quick-start guide and examples, on [Read The Docs](http://pyonfx.rtfd.io/).

 ## Contributing

-If you want to contribute to PyonFX, be sure to review the [contribution guidelines](CONTRIBUTING.md).
+If you want to contribute to PyonFX, please make sure to review the [contribution guidelines](CONTRIBUTING.md).

-This project will use [GitHub issues](https://github.com/CoffeeStraw/PyonFX/issues) for tracking **requests and bugs**, so please *don't use* issues for general questions and discussion.
+This project makes use of [GitHub issues](https://github.com/CoffeeStraw/PyonFX/issues) for tracking **requests and bugs only**, so please *don't* use issues for general questions and discussion.

 ## License

-This project is licensed under the LGPL v3.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the LGPL v3.0 License — see the [LICENSE](LICENSE) file for further details.

 ## Acknowledgments